 Once you are happy that the new database has all the data that you wanted migrated and the system is operational, you may wish to remove the old data, and potentially remove attached storage.

-For appliance installations, the data is typically in a data/postgresql
+For standalone installations, the data is typically in a data/postgresql

 subdirectory of the installation directory.
 For example, if using the default /opt/gradle